reactjs/react.dev/content/blog/2017-11-28-fragments-in-react-v16.2.md

 #### Others

 For other tools, please check with the corresponding documentation to check if there is support available.
 However, it's not a problem at all if you want the functionality of `<></>` without your linters and tooling complaining!
-You can always start with `<Fragment></Fragment>` and do a code-mod later to replace it with `<></>` when the appropriate support is available.
+You can always start with `<Fragment></Fragment>` and do a codemod later to replace it with `<></>` when the appropriate support is available.

 ### Acknowledgments